AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/adobe-applications/analytics.md

 >[!TIP]
 >
->You must create a new schema if there are no appropriate schemas available for your report suite data.
+>Only schemas that have the [!DNL Analytics] template field group are displayed in the schema selection menu.
+Other schemas are omitted.
+If there are no appropriate schemas available for your report suite data, then you must create a new schema.
 For detailed steps on creating schemas, see the guide on [creating and editing schemas in the UI](../../../../../xdm/ui/resources/schemas.md).

 ![select-schema](../../../../images/tutorials/create/analytics/select-schema.png)